XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/theater.md

 # Theater

-### How much CE do I need for a good score?

-> For dolls, MODs and oaths take the forefront with advantaged dolls having +20% CE than usual.
->
-> For fairies, they only need to be 5★ and Lv.
-100.
->
-> For HOCs/FSTs, maxed out PA is better in stack but worse in battle.

 ### I wasn't able to place high enough to 5★ the reward HOC.
 Is there another way to get their central data?

 > Odd numbered theater?
 Even the Top 1 can't anyway.